-2 Wholesale - revenue from books published sales volume of magazines and distributed to bookstores and other sales channels: such as education institutions and library etc.

-1 and 2 - total sales of Company's own publications in 2012, 2011 and 2010 represents 7.00%, 6.89% and 7.36% of sales revenue respectively.

-Magazines - total revenue from advertising publishing and "SE-ED Kiddy Camp".
-Organizing academic seminar and technology product sales.
+- y . - Wholesale revenue from books published sales volume of magazines and distributed to bookstores and other sales channels: such as education institutions and library etc. - total sales of Company's own publications in 2013, 2012 and 2011 represents 7.24%, 7.00% and 6.89% of sales revenue respectively. - 4 Magazines total revenue from advertising publishing and organizing academic seminar and technology product sales. - 4 SLC+Kiddy Camp revenue from SE-ED Learning Center and SE-ED Kiddy Camp.